rheiland/tool4nanobio/README.md

 ## Dependencies
 * We highly recommend installing the [Anaconda Python 3.x](https://www.anaconda.com/distribution) distribution.
 This will contain Python and various 3rd party modules needed to create the PhysiCell Jupyter notebook (PhysiCell GUI).
 It will also contain the Jupyter notebook server to test the GUI.
+* You need to be able to run Anaconda's 'python' from the command line.
+You can 1) provide the full path command, 2) edit your PATH system variable, or 3) create an alias.
-* If you are not on Windows, it's possible to install a Python module (hublib) that will provide customized widgets for the GUI.
-(The make_my_tool.py script will attempt to install this)
+* If you are not on Windows, it may be possible to install a Python module (hublib) that will provide customized widgets for the GUI.
+(The make_my_tool.py script will attempt to install this on OSX or Linux, not Windows)

 ## Steps to follow